Hot Wheels: A Gallery of Great Canadian Car Photography

 Little Red Corvette

-Mercury trucks were quite common following World War II, and as this photo by Melissa Kauffman of North York, Ontario, shows, are still quite stylish after all these years.
-Don’t miss these helpful hints for storing a classic car over winter.
+Mercury trucks were quite common following World War II, and as this photo by Melissa Kauffman of North York, Ontario, shows, they’ve got a timeless appeal.

 Big Yellow Taxi

-Norma Keith of Baltimore, Ontario, snapped this whimsical shot of a 1940s-style checkered cab in downtown Montreal.
-Thanks for sharing, Norma!
+Norma Keith of Baltimore, Ontario, snapped this whimsical shot of a 1940s-style checkered cab not in New York City, but in downtown Montreal.
+We’d hate to imagine the fare that long-haul passenger must have owed!

 A Hard Day’s Work